 National Cheng Kung University|Lecturer, Department of Nursing

-National Cheng Kung University Hospital|Concurrent Nursing Supervisor, Department of Nursing
+National Cheng Kung University Hospital| Adjunct Supervisor, Department of Nursing

 August 1990 – July 1995

-Kaohsiung Medical University|Lecturer, School of Nursing;
+Kaohsiung Medical University|Lecturer, School of Nursing

-Kaohsiung Medical University Chung-Ho Memorial Hospital|Concurrent Specialist Nurse, Department of Nursing
+Kaohsiung Medical University Chung-Ho Memorial Hospital|Adjunct Specialist Nurse, Department of Nursing

 August 1986 – August 1988